 2. Construction Industry

 In the construction industry, compression tests are used to determine the compressive strength of concrete, cement, and other building materials.
 These tests are critical to ensure that the building materials meet the required strength standards and can withstand the weight and pressure of the structure.
-Compression testing is also used to measure the flexural strength of roofing panels, insulating boards, and sheet materials for building and to do penetration tests for plasterboard, pipelines, and shotcrete.
+Compression testing is also used to measure the compressive performance of roofing panels, insulating boards, and sheet materials for building and to perform indentation testing for plasterboard, pipelines, and shotcrete.

 3. Cosmetics Industry

-Compression tests are an important part of the cosmetic industry, and are used in the following ways:
+Compression tests are an important part of the cosmetics industry, and are used in the following ways:

-• Gauging the power required to distribute creams and lotions from bottles and sachets.
+- Gauging the force required to distribute creams and lotions from bottles and sachets.

 4. Electrical and Electronics Industry